Module palletjack.load

 )

-When the existing dataset is truncated, a copy is kept in memory as a spatially-enabled dataframe.
-If
+When the existing dataset is truncated, a copy is kept in memory as a dataframe.
+If save_old is set, this is saved as a layer in self.working_dir/backup.gdb with the layer/table name {name}_{todays_date}.json (foobar_2022-12-31.json).

-The new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.
-New
+If you are working with a feature layer, the new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.
+New OBJECTIDs will be automatically generated.

 Args: